MFOSSociety/sourcecodearea/README.md

 This is a source code editor built from scratch using JS, jQuery.
 The aim is to process the user input and provide most efficient syntax-highlight algorithms.
 This is still in pre-alpha stage.
 Please report all missing/requested features under Issues.
+If you're interested, try improving the UX of a textarea widget.
+For example, MS Office 2016 had this feature of 'animated caret' that is suprisingly soothing to the eyes.

 ## Preview
 Clone the repo and open index.html... and start typing.